Trans-Tasman Low-Band Contest

 d. exchange of contact information via satellites, telephones, repeaters, Echolink, IRLP, or the internet is not in the spirit of the contest and is banned.

 e.
-(Operation of SSB Voice stations in the digital section (3570 to 3600) is not in the spirit of the contest and will be disqualified. - rule currently under review)
+(Operation of SSB Voice stations in the digital section (3570 to 3600) is not in the spirit of the contest and may be disqualified.

 8. Scoring